-https://jncc.gov.uk/our-work/marine-activities-and-pressures-evidence/#jncc-pressures-activitiesdatabase
+&lt;sup>22 https://jncc.gov.uk/our-work/marine-activities-and-pressures-evidence/#jncc-pressures-activities-database

-Potential pressures Anchored nets/lines Demersal seines Demersal trawls Abrasion/disturbance of the substrate on the surface of the seabed LSE - Capable of affecting (other than insignificantly) - Abrasion/surface disturbance can be caused by contact between the gear/anchors and the sea bed.
-Deoxygenation No LSE - although anchored nets and lines may contribute to deoxygenation due to discard, this is not considered likely to have an impact due to landing obligation.LSE- Capable of affecting (other than insignificantly) Hydrocarbon & PAH contamination.
-Includes those priority substances listed in Annex II of Directive 2008/105/EC (IE) No LSE - Deliberate releases of oil or oil/water mixtures from vessels are already prohibited.
+Potential pressures Anchored nets/lines Demersal seines Demersal trawls Abrasion/disturbance of the substrate on the surface of the seabed Capable of affecting (other than insig between the gear/anchors and the se nificantly) - Abrasion/surface distur ea bed. bance can be caused by contact Deoxygenation Although anchored nets and lines may contribute to deoxygenation due to discards, this is not considered likely to have an impact due to landing obligation .
+Capable of affecting (other than ins result from sediment mobilisation a matter.
+Resuspension of organic ri gears can result in localised remov or more anoxic conditions in the re significantly) - Deoxygenation can as well as the deposition of organic ich sediments in the wake of towed val of oxygen in the water column emaining substrate.
+Hydrocarbon & PAH contamination.
+Includes those priority substances listed in Annex II of Directive 2008/105/EC (IE) Deliberate releases of oil or oil/water mixtures from vessels are already prohibited.
 Accidental discharges of such substances from fishing levels leading to significant releases are extremely rare.
-Introduction of light (NA) No LSE - this feature is at low risk from this pressure Introduction or spread of non-indigenous species (NA) No LSE - this feature is at low risk from this pressure Litter No LSE - this feature is at low risk from this pressure Organic enrichment No LSE - this feature is at low risk f rom this pressure
+Introduction of light (NA) This feature is at low risk from this pressure Introduction or spread of non-indigenous species (NA) This feature is at low risk from this pressure Litter This feature is at low risk from this pr ressure